 Outputs:

-“(Naming)_AC_polys_draft”- Polygons representing the active channel of each stream segment.
+“(Naming)_Active_Channel_polys_draft”- Polygons representing the active channel of each stream segment.
 These are not the final active channel polygons.
 These polygons will be cleansed of some over extractions later with the Make Bankfull Polygons tool.
 Be sure to quality check this output.
 See Active Channel Polygon Quality Checking below for more details.